 - There was a slight increase (of about 1%) in the number of fatal truck accidents from 2017 to 2018

 - There were about 121,000 injury crashes involving large trucks and buses, 112,000 of which involved large trucks

 - There was an 8% increase in the number of injury crashes involving large trucks and buses from 2016 to 2018

-Since truck accident cases in Conroe and all over the nation often involve multiple local, state and federal investigative agencies, these cases are much more complicated than accident cases involving only light cars and trucks.
-After an accident involving a semi truck, 18-wheeler, big rig or other type of commercial trucking vehicle, it’s essential to get in touch with a personal injury attorney with proven truck accident case experience as soon as possible after your injury.
+Since truck accident cases in Texas and all over the nation often involve local, state, and federal investigative agencies, these cases are much more complicated than accident cases involving standard cars and trucks.
+After an accident involving a semi-truck, 18-wheeler, big rig, or other types of commercial trucking vehicles, it’s essential to get in touch with a personal injury attorney with proven truck accident case experience as soon as possible.

 Common Truck Accident Causes

 While trucking regulation violations are one cause of truck accidents, these collisions occur due to a variety of factors, from truck driver error to poor truck maintenance to general negligence.